facebookresearch/vissl/docs/source/visualization.rst

 How to use Tensorboard in VISSL
 --------------------------------

 Using Tensorboard is very easy in VISSL and can be achieved by setting some configuration options.
-User needs to set :code:`TENSORBOARD_SETUP.USE_TENSORBOARD=true` and adjust the values of other config parameters as desired.
+User needs to set :code:`HOOKS.TENSORBOARD_SETUP.USE_TENSORBOARD=true` and adjust the values of other config parameters as desired.
 Full set of parameters exposed by VISSL for Tensorboard:

 .. code-block:: yaml